© Verbraucherzentrale NRW

 - Speaker

-On 25 February 2025, from 2:00 PM to 5:00 PM, the expert dialogue "Access not Ownership: Opportunities and Challenges of the Sharing Economy" will take place.
-The event is organized by the Ecologic Institute on behalf of the Berlin Senate Department for Mobility, Transport, Climate Protection, and the Environment (SenMVKU) and will be held at the premises of the Berliner Stadtreinigungsbetriebe (BSR), Ringbahnstraße 96, in Berlin.
+On 25 February 2025, from 2:00 PM to 5:00 PM, the expert dialogue "Access not Ownership: Opportunities and Challenges of the Sharing Economy" took place.
+The event was organized by the Ecologic Institute on behalf of the Berlin Senate Department for Mobility, Transport, Climate Protection, and the Environment (SenMVKU) and was held in Berlin.

-Stakeholders from practice, academia, politics, and civil society will provide fascinating insights into their work and experiences in the context of the Sharing Economy.
-Additionally, there will be opportunities for exchange and discussion to jointly explore the future of shared consumption.
+Stakeholders from practice, academia, politics, and civil society provided fascinating insights into their work and experiences in the context of the Sharing Economy.
+Additionally, there were opportunities for exchange and discussion to jointly explore the future of shared consumption.

-The event is aimed at all stakeholders in the field of the Sharing Economy, whether research institutions, NGOs, private and nonprofit initiatives, or interested individuals.
-One of the event's goals is to spark dialogue in order to exchange ideas and facilitate mutual learning.
-The event will be held in German.
+The event was aimed at all stakeholders in the field of the Sharing Economy, whether research institutions, NGOs, private and nonprofit initiatives, or interested individuals.
+One of the event's goals was to spark dialogue in order to exchange ideas and facilitate mutual learning.
+The event was held in German.

 About the Sharing Economy